 When an executor or any person entitled to probate or administration is out of the jurisdiction or is a member of the naval, military, or air forces of Her Majesty the Queen (including a member of any medical corps nursing service attached to any of the forces aforesaid) who is within the jurisdiction, but has some person within the jurisdiction appointed under power of attorney to act for him, administration may be granted to such attorney, but on behalf of the person entitled thereto, and on such terms and conditions as the Court thinks fit.

-[Section 34 amended by No. 21 of 1942 s.
+[Section 34 amended: No. 21 of 1942 s.
 2.]

 35. Court may appoint manager and receiver pending litigation